Wednesday, December 20, 2006

 The Dragons have done it again.

-Drexel shocked No. 23 Syracuse, 84-79, Tuesday night for its second consecutive major upset and its
+Drexel shocked No. 23 Syracuse, 84-79, Tuesday night for its second consecutive major upset and its first of a nationally ranked opponent since 1996.

 The victory follows the Dragons' first-ever win over Villanova, 81-76, on Dec.
 9 before the team took a break for final exams.